Are cinema memberships worth the money?

 There are two core types of memberships for the main cinema chains.
 The all-you-can-watch options will let you go every day, even more than once each day, if you want.
 The others will get you a handful of free tickets and then discounts on future ones.

-Often you’re limited to just standard 2D screenings in normal seats, but some will let you access 3D showings, recliner seats and even event cinema such as theatre – though you’ll pay more for the priviledge.
+Often you’re limited to just standard 2D screenings in normal seats, but some will let you access 3D showings, recliner seats and even event cinema such as theatre – though you’ll pay more for the privilege.

-You can see the breakdown of Odeon Limitless, Cineworld Unlimited, Everyman, Curzon and Picturehouse memberships further down the page.
+You can see the breakdown of ODEON Limitless, Cineworld Unlimited, Everyman, Curzon and Picturehouse memberships further down the page.
 But first, my thoughts on how to decide what represents good value.

 Should you get a cinema membership?